krsoninikhil/krsoninikhil.github.io/about.md

 <p class=""> Hey there 👋!
 My name is Nikhil.
 Graduated in May 2017 from
   IIT Roorkee.
 I write software for food, fun and to solve interesting problems.
-I joined <h href="https://uniacco.com/about-us" target="_blank">UniAcco</a>'s founding team in 2019 to lead it's engineering and product team.
+I joined <a href="https://uniacco.com/about-us" target="_blank">UniAcco</a>'s founding team in 2019 to lead it's engineering and product team.
 Before that, I was working with <a href="https://www.cashfree.com/" target="_blank"> Cashfree </a> (YC